Kenneton/Kenneton/README.md

 * Aspiring Data Scientist
 * Business Management graduate
-* Seeking to learn from experienced specialists and make impact through Data Analytics and Machine Learning
-* I'm currently working on:
+* Seeking to learn from experienced specialists and make impact through Data Analytics and Machine Learning I'm currently working on:
 * Loan Classifier for my studies at Turing College;
-*  compiling Euroleague Dataset for future analysis
+* Compiling a Euroleague Dataset for future analysis.

 ## Programming Languages